Reanalyzing DESI DR1: 4. Percent-Level Cosmological Constraints from Combined Probes and Robust Evidence for the Normal Neutrino Mass Hierarchy: Introduction

 4pt The remainder of our paper is structured as follows.
 Section~\ref{sec:data} outlines the details of our analysis, including the datasets and estimators, before our theoretical model and priors are discussed in Section~\ref{sec:theory}.
 Our main results are presented in Section~\ref{sec:results} and we draw conclusions in Section~\ref{sec:disc}.
-We present further details of the perturbation theory model in Appendix \ref{sec:one-loopEFT} and show results of additional analyses in Appendix \ref{sec:yes_lens}.
+We present further details of the perturbation theory model in Appendix \ref{sec:one-loopEFT}.